RightBank/Benchmarking-spatially-enabled-RDF-stores/readme.md

 # Introduction

-The artifacts provided here were developed during a research (Assessment and Benchmarking of Spatially-Enabled RDF stores for Next Generation of Spatial Data Infrastructure).
+The artifacts provided here were developed during a research - Assessment and Benchmarking of Spatially-Enabled RDF stores for Next Generation of Spatial Data Infrastructure.
 The research is aimed at the evaluation of geospatial capabilities (with focus on GeoSPARQL-compliance) of five well-known RDF stores:

  - Eclipse RDF4J 2.4.2
  - Apache Jena 3.9.0 with GeoSPARQL-Jena 1.0.3